The Silver Comet Trail is located 13 miles

 railroad lines.
 The combined

 Silver Comet and Chief Ladiga trail length

 is estimated to be 94.5 paved miles

 from Smyrna, Georgia to Anniston, Alabama.

 Please remember to bring plenty to drink for you and your pet.
 Water fountains along the trail may not be working.

-- Silver Comet and Chief Ladiga video - Check out the fun video page
+- Silver Comet and Chief Ladiga videos - Video page

 - Silver Comet Map - interactive map for this site, lists trailhead directions and facts